 A geographic area, typically encompassing a group of neighbourhoods.
 The purpose of a market area is for market analysis.
 These borders are similar to those defined by the CMHC (Canada Mortgage and Housing Corporation) zones.
-Please refer to the 2023 Residential Condo Market Areas (Accessory Structures) map within this methodology guide.
+Refer to the Residential Condo Market Areas (Accessory Structures) map at the end of this methodology guide.

-Parking Type (applies to Parking Units only):
+Parking Type (applies to Parking Units (individually titled) only):

 - Surface parking: Parking located on ground level or higher that may be covered. - Underground parking: Parking located in an underground structure that provides much more protection than covered parking.
-Though typically heated, these parkades protect against the elements to such a degree that even when unheated they provide more warmth than parking outside. - Garage parking: Fully enclosed parking in an above grade or below grade structure.
+Though typically heated, these underground parkades protect against the elements to such a degree that even when unheated they provide more warmth than parking outside. - Garage parking: Fully enclosed parking in an above grade or below grade structure.
 Though typically heated, these structures protect against the elements to such a degree that even when unheated they provide more warmth than parking outside.